 Commercial Real Estate

-A recent reported that top 10 office markets in India witnessed 11-26% rental growth in Q1 2018.
-The term commercial real estate investment refers to land or buildings/construction aimed to effect income in the form of rent or capital interest.
-Essentially, any investment in land needs to be for a commercial purpose.
+A recent reported that the top 10 office markets in India witnessed 11-26% rental growth in Q1 2018.
+The term commercial real estate investment refers to land or buildings/construction aimed to affect income in the form of rent or capital interest.
+Essentially, any investment in the land needs to be for a commercial purpose.

 Commercial real estate can put into 3 classes: class A, class B or class C.

-- Class A is basically means buildings in terms of aesthetics, age, quality of settings and location
+- Class A basically means buildings in terms of aesthetics, age, quality of settings and location

 - Class C buildings are the oldest in age, usually more than 20 years located in less significant areas and call for restoration and work

 Commercial real estate has been growing over all the years.
 Putting money in commercial real estate is, of course, profitable and help to cushion against the dynamism in the stock market.
 Individuals make the most on the rented out properties and also when they sell commercial spaces at lucrative rates.
 The specialized knowledge of a commercial real estate company is helpful as the rules and regulations governing such property vary by state, district, municipality and industry, and size.
 Construction companies prefer to break the project into smaller units to mint money on each small project.